 February Break Week Wilderness Survival, Tracking & Stealth

-February Winter Break week Some people might think February is the time to stay inside.
-At Trackers we go outdoors rain or shine.
+February Winter Break week Some people might think February is the time to stay inside, but at Trackers we go outdoors and stay comfortable rain or shine.
 Learn the arts of our Rangers Guild: wilderness survival, tracking and stealth.

 What is a Ranger?

 A Ranger lives on the edge of the forest.
 They keep a watchful eye, protecting and caring for the village.
-Their arts are Wilderness Survival, Tracking and Stealth.
-They can go anywhere, survive anywhere, track anything and move silently and stealthily throughout the forest.
+Their arts are Wilderness Survival, Tracking, and Stealth.
+They can go anywhere, survive anywhere, track anything and move silently through the forest.

 We begin by training in the essential wilderness survival skills of shelter and fire building, water and food procurement.
-We learn to take care of all our needs in a manner that is not only sustainable, but actually helps the land.
+We practice safe wood carving and learn to take care of all our needs in a manner that is not only sustainable, but actually helps the land.
 We then learn to track both animals and even people.
 Journeying under the leadership of our instructors, we follow bobcats, deer and more to create a map of all the wildlife around us.

 8:30 AM - 3:30 PM: Camp adventures